 MG: There wasn’t any mention on the JLA episode.
 It remains to be seen whether they’ll give me any credit on the new series or if my name has been stricken from the pillars of the temple.

-• According to the DC Comics website, THE WARLORD makes his return to comics February 22.
+• According to the DC Comics website, The Warlord makes its return to comic book stores February 22.
 Reserve your copy now.